SeanKilleen/seankilleen.github.io/_posts/2023-09-02-the-power-of-the-thing-after-the-thing.md

 comments: true
 date: 2023-09-02 15:28 -0400
 ---
+I've long been a fan of [The Phoenix Project](), and grateful for the ways its introduced so many to DevOps culture and practices.
+One of my favorite personal "ah-ha" moments came from its described Third Way of DevOps:

+> Improving the work is more important than doing the work.

+It's essentially the same principle as compound interest.
+Any improvement to our approach or process means all future work benefits from that improvement.

+____

+Notes:

 Realized that a very successful strategy I've employed in multiple environments boils down to "always thinking about the thing after the thing".

 Examples: